 About the WDC for Geomagnetism, Edinburgh

-The Geomagnetism team of the British Geological Survey (BGS) hosts the World Data Centre for Geomagnetism (Edinburgh) as part of the World Data System (WDS) established by the International Council of Scientific Unions (ICSU) .
+The Geomagnetism team of the British Geological Survey (BGS) hosts the World Data Centre for Geomagnetism (Edinburgh).
+It is a regular member of the World Data System (WDS) an affiliated body of the International Science Council (ISC).

 The WDC has a comprehensive set of digital geomagnetic data as well as indices of geomagnetic activity supplied from a worldwide network of magnetic observatories.